Dwyane Wade: Scoring champion and playoff defeats (2008–2010)

 Wade became the only player to reach 2,000 points, 500 assists, 150 steals, and 100 blocks as well as the only player under 6 ft 5 in to block upwards of 100 shots in a single season.
 He became the fifth player to accumulate 2,000 points, 500 assists, and 150 steals in a season.
 Wade helped the Heat clinch a playoff berth and become only the second team to make the postseason after winning 15 or fewer games the season before.
-In a 122–105 victory over the New York Knicks, Wade recorded a career-high 55 points on 63% field goal shooting and added 9 rebounds and 4 assists.
+In a 122–105 victory over the New York Knicks, Wade recorded a career-high 55 points on 63% field goal shooting and added nine rebounds and four assists.
 Wade recorded 50 points in only three quarters and was pulled out of the game, one point shy of eclipsing Glen Rice's 56-point franchise record.
 Wade averaged a league-leading 30.2 points for his first NBA scoring title.
 He added 7.5 assists, 5 rebounds, 2.2 steals, and 1.3 blocks.
 Wade wrapped up the season with higher point, assist, steal, and block averages than James and Kobe Bryant, both of whom finished ahead of Wade in the MVP race.

-On November 1, in what was only his third game of the 2009–10 season, Wade recorded his 10,000th career point during a 95–87 win against the Chicago Bulls.
-On November 12, Wade made a spectacular dunk over Cavalier Anderson Varejão.
-James regarded the dunk as "great, probably top 10 all-time".
-Two days later against the New Jersey Nets, Wade hit another buzzer beater for a one-point win at 81–80.
-On January 6, Wade scored a season-high 44 points during an overtime loss to the Boston Celtics, the most in a losing effort that season.
+On November 1, in what was only his third game of the 2009–10 season, Wade recorded his 10,000th career point during a 95–87 victory over the Chicago Bulls.
+On November 12 against the Cleveland Cavaliers, Wade made a spectacular dunk over Anderson Varejão.
+Although the Heat lost by a score of 111–104, LeBron James regarded the dunk as "great, probably top 10 all-time."
+The next day against the New Jersey Nets, Wade hit another buzzer beater for a one-point win at 81–80.
+On January 6, Wade scored a season-high 44 points during a 112–106 overtime loss to the Boston Celtics, the most in a losing effort that season.
 Wade appeared in the 2010 NBA All-Star Game.
-Wade was named the game's MVP with 28 points, 11 assists, 5 steals and 6 rebounds.
+Wade was named the game's MVP with 28 points, 11 assists, six rebounds, and five steals.